codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-android-app.md

     - ./gradlew bundleDebug

-## Testing an Android app
+To test, code sign and publish an Android app:

-The code for testing an Android app also goes under `scripts`.
+* The code for testing an Android app also goes under `scripts`.
 A few examples of testing can be found [here](../yaml/testing).

-## Code signing

-For gradle code signing configuration refer to the [documentation](https://docs.codemagic.io/code-signing/android-code-signing/#preparing-your-flutter-project-for-code-signing).
+* For Gradle code signing configuration refer to the [documentation](https://docs.codemagic.io/code-signing/android-code-signing/#preparing-your-flutter-project-for-code-signing).
 More information about code singing with YAML in general is [here](../yaml/distribution).

-## Publishing

-All generated artifacts can be published to external services.
+* All generated artifacts can be published to external services.
 The available integrations currently are email, Slack and Google Play.
+It is also possible to publish elsewhere with custom scripts (e.g. Firebase App Distribution).
 Script examples for all of them are available [here](../yaml/distribution/#publishing).